AlignmentResearch/tuned-lens/docs/source/tutorials/training_and_evaluating_lenses.rst

 You can also use cpu offloading to train lenses on very large models while using less VRAM it can be enabled with the `--cpu_offload` flag.
 However, this substantially slows down training and is still experimental.

+**Loading the Model Weights in int8**

+The `--int8` flag can be used to load the model's weights in a quantized int8 format.
+The `bitsandbytes` library must be installed for this to work.
+This should reduce VRAM usage by roughly a factor of two relative to float16 precision.
+Unfortunately, this option cannot be combined with `--fsdp` or `--cpu_offload`.

 **Weights & Biases Logging**

 To enable logging to `wandb`, you can pass the `--wandb <name-of-run>` flag.
 This will log the training and evaluation metrics to Wandb.
 You will need to set the `WANDB_API_KEY`, `WANDB_ENTITY` and `WANDB_PROJECT`` environment variables in your environment.
 You can find your API key on your `wandb profile page <https://wandb.ai/settings>`_.
 To make this easy, you can create a `.env`` file in the root of the project with the following contents.